nguyentdavid/AI-Real-Estate-Bot/README.txt

 ### README ###
 David Nguyen CSCI 5931: Biswas
 Instructions to run code:
-Please be sure to have python installed on your device (I was on Python 3.10.7) I used a virtual environment and feel like this is the best decision for everyone as well.
+Download all of the .csv files, .py files, and the requirements.txt file Please be sure to have python installed on your device (I was on Python 3.10.7) I used a virtual environment and feel like this is the best decision for everyone as well.
 In your respective terminal on your machines: